 If you want to install the Veritas Access cluster with IPv6 IP addresses, you need to configure a static IPv6 address on the driver node and on all the nodes of the cluster.
 You need to make sure that the IPv6 IP auto-assignment is disabled on all nodes of the cluster.
 You can then use the IPv6 IPs to install Veritas Access on the cluster nodes.

-- If you want to configure the cluster in an IPv6 environment or plan to use the cluster in mixed mode that is, configure both IPv4 and IPv6 IPs, you need to disable the IPv6 IP auto-assignment. - To disable the IPv6 IP auto-assignment, add the following entries in the /etc/sysctl.conf file for all network interfaces of the node.
+If you want to configure the cluster in an IPv6 environment or use the cluster in mixed mode by configuring both IPv4 and IPv6 IPs, you have to disable the IPv6 IP auto-assignment.